 It’s not surprising that the Labradoodle has gained such popularity so quickly.

 Originally developed to be hypoallergenic guide dogs, the first planned crosses of Poodles and Labrador Retrievers were arranged by the Royal Guide Dogs Association of Australia.
 The result was a smart and sociable dog who not only possessed a nature appropriate for guide dogs but also had a low-shedding coat.
-While the hybrid is not yet achieving consistent results in coat or temperament, she is a wildly popular and affectionate dog.
+While the hybrid is not yet achieving consistent results in a coat or temperament, she is a wildly popular and affectionate dog.

 Enjoying strong popularity in short order, this “designer” hybrid became well known quickly.
 Bred to be a hypoallergenic service dog, the Labradoodle went on to prove that she could also be a versatile family and therapy dog as well.